 The Office of Undergraduate Admissions awards the Academic Excellence Scholarship to new students who have demonstrated superior academic ability in their prior high school or college academic work.
 This scholarship is valued at 25% of tuition.
-To qualify for this scholarship, a student must complete all requirements for the Christian Leadership Scholarship and have made a minimum score of 30 on the ACT or 1310 on the SAT.
-The value of the Academic Excellence Scholarship does not increase due to subsequent testing resulting in scores higher than those originally submitted for this award.
+To qualify for this scholarship, a student must complete all requirements for the Christian Leadership Scholarship, be a new first-year student, and have made a minimum score of 30 on the ACT or 1310 on the SAT.
+Transfer students may be eligible for the scholarship based on grade point average.
+Once awarded, the value of the Academic Excellence Scholarship does not increase due to subsequent testing resulting in scores higher than those originally submitted for this award.